Chiminigagua: Description

 The most important sanctuaries established in pre-Columbian Colombia were erected in Sugamuxi, present-day Sogamoso, Guatavita, Bacatá (currently Colombian capital Bogotá) and Guachetá.
 Zaque Goranchacha constructed a temple in Hunza, today known as Tunja, and honouring him the people placed the Cojines del zaque ("Zaque Pillows"), two circular stones made of the same rock, there.
-Every day before sunrise the zaque with his priests and some of the indigenous people gathered and prayed the Sun would rise in the east.
-This gave the astronomer class power over the peasants during eclipses.
-The ruler of the Muisca kneeled down on the Pillows and the people prayed, sang and danced.
-In some occasions there were human sacrifices where the hearts of twelve-year-old children were taken from their bodies and offered to the holy Sun.
+According to legends and oral accounts without archeological or anthropological evidences, the ceremonies were every day before sunrise: the zaque with his priests and some of the indigenous people gathered and prayed the Sun would rise in the east.
+This gave the astronomer class power over the peasants during eclipses. the ruler of the Muisca kneeled down on the Pillows and the people prayed, sang and danced.

 Sogamoso was considered a sacred city in the Eastern Ranges of the Colombian Andes and was known as the "City of the Sun", blessed by Bochica.
 It was here the pilgrims gathered to adore Chiminigagua.
 When the Spanish conquistadores led by Gonzalo Jiménez de Quesada reached the area of the Muisca they were searching for gold and the legendary El Dorado.
 Their torches burnt the sacred Sun Temple, destroying one of the most elaborated religious works of the Muisca.
 The Sun Temple has been reconstructed in the Archeology Museum of Sogamoso, see image.

-Chiminigagua has been described at the end of the 16th century by the Spanish chroniclers Pedro Simón and Juan de Castellanos.
+Chiminigagua was described at the end of the 16th century by the Spanish chroniclers Pedro Simón and Juan de Castellanos.

 The supreme being of the Muisca was a static deity without body who ruled over all the other gods.
-He was however never praised directly, yet through his lesser gods of the Sun, Moon and fertility; Chía, Sué and Chaquén.
+She was however never praised directly, yet through her lesser gods of the Sun, Moon and fertility; Chía, Sué and Chaquén.
 Chiminigagua's messenger god was Bochica.
 When the Spanish arrived in Muisca territory they were described as "children of the Sun".